Effects of This Work.

 Big and Small Changes.

-For people who are seeking to work towards new habits, bigger life changes or healing, that sort of change reminds me of making an emulsion sauce – you and the change you want might be similar to oil and vinegar.
-If we do too much too fast, we “break” the sauce.
-If we move at pace that fits you, these sorts of practices tend to integrate, bringing nourishing-feeling changes into your life.
+For people who are seeking to work towards big life changes, such as healing work, learning, or establishing new habits – that sort of change reminds me of making an emulsion sauce.
+If we do too much, too fast, we “break” the sauce.
+If we move to slow, the sauce never happens.
+So, we do our best to move at pace that fits you.
+When we find this pace, often, these sorts of practices tend to bring nourishing-feeling changes into your life.

-As far as I have found, there is not an easy-peasy test you can take to figure these sorts of questions out – what can you change, what can you not change.
+As far as I have found, there is not an easy-peasy test you can take to figure out questions like – what can you change? what can you not change? how fast can you change? and so on.
 So, what we do together, is to work in a super personalized way.
-We work at a pace that seems to fit YOU, we work with practices that seem to work for you.
+We work at a pace that seems to fit YOU.
+We work with practices that seem to work for you.
 As we move along, we regularly take time to reflect, how’s it going?
 Does it feel like we are on a path and pace that seems nourishing?
 Should we adjust our course or pace?

 If all of this is sounds very unfamiliar or confusing to you, you are not alone.
 This stuff usually makes way more sense after doing a bit of it.